ErtyHackward/MarkovNamer/README.md

 # MarkovNamer
 A C# library for random word generation using markov chains

-Creates a random words that looks like a normal words but have no meaning
+Creates a random words that looks like a normal words but have no meaning like:

+* aclygo
+* arthrerque
+* yowielay
+* algrarle

 Can be used as an inspiration source or naming thing for something